A location to match your education

-Your SCAD professors will encourage you to become involved in academic and professional communities by pursuing opportunities to present your research and earn scholarship recognitions.
-Since 2004, SCAD has garnered more scholars than any other historic preservation program in North America, with students presenting at local, national and international conferences.
+Your SCAD professors will encourage you to become involved in academic and professional communities by pursuing opportunities to present your research and earn scholarship recognition.
+Since 2004, SCAD has garnered more scholars than any other preservation program in North America, with students presenting at local, national and international conferences.

 Recent student award winners include: